mfaani/mfaani/content/posts/devtools/Binaries/how-do-binaries-work-together.md

 Adding a new parameter with a default value is still a breaking change.
 There were lots of other ways to break binary compatibility.
 It's important to be able to identify these and do major version bumps when needed.

 Last but not least, often you've made a breaking change but your [build process masks it and helps you recover from it](http://localhost:1313/posts/devtools/binaries/how-do-binaries-work-together/#liba---source-code).
 Be sure to still do a major bump.

+## Acknowledgements

+Shout outs to [Saagar Jha](https://saagarjha.com) as well for helping me figure all of these unknown and reviewing this post.